mentalclear/python-cc-django-project/README.md

-# python-cc-django-project
+## Python Crash Course Project

-Python Crash Course project with Django
+This is a repo for Python Crash Course Learning Log project with Django